bcgov/data-publication/pages/bcdc_api_dev_workflow.md

-# USING THE BC DATA CATALOGUE API TO MANAGE METADATA AND DATA
+# MANAGING METADATA AND DATA USING THE BC DATA CATALOGUE API

 This document provides a set of standards, guidelines, and procedures around loading and maintaining data to be served out by the BC Data Catalogue (BCDC), hereafter known as 'the Catalogue', under the DataBC Program.